Degri95/School_District_Analysis/README.md

 - Any metrics that were affected by the replacement of Thomas High Schools 9th Grade scores were less than 1%
 - The only metrics that were visibly altered were the School District Summary, School Summary, Top 5 Schools, and Math and Reading Scores by Grade DataFrame.
 (Math and Reading Scores only displayed updated value of NaN)
 - Thomas High School almost dropped to third in the Top 5 Schools DataFrame.
 If the "% Overall Passing" column was .03% to .04% lower, Griffin Highschool would replace it as second.
-- By updating Thomas High Schools scores and averages by using their student count without the 9th graders we were able to keep our data unskewed. the changes made in the data values were marginal.
+- By updating Thomas High Schools scores and averages by using their student count without the 9th graders we were able to keep our data unskewed. the changes made in the data values were all marginal.